orbweb/JoinUs/Backend Engineer With Go.md

 ### Plus

 - Open Source Project, if any
+- Familiar with Imapge processing in Open CV or Machine Learning
 - Familiar with Video Streaming
-- Familiar with Machine Learning

 ## Pay / Bonus